ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 # 7. directionvectors.py
 Draw a rectangle where direction vectors a added with the origin being the center of the rectangle

+# 8. directionvectors_sel.py
+Use task 7 as base, hide vecors initially, upon selecting the rectangle open dev-mode (imgui), show model of selected object in overlay and render vectors

 ## ToDo:
  - for task 7: if rotating ispossible in a subsequent implementation, show Axis Aligned Bounding Box of the rotatet element in a separate overlay